jhmkorndorfer/redux/progress.md

             make -j 8

 ### Challenges
+- Still working on installing OpenCV on UBELIX as a local module.
+It always crashes somewhere but I cannot get the error... trying different versions of the OpenCV module now.
+    - [] Install OpenCV module on UBELIX.
+That is going to remain here for a while.
+Could not make this work using these instructions: https://hpc-unibe-ch.github.io/software/installing/easybuild/.

+### Learnings
+- Check WiKi shared by Lucia: https://dubshen.astro.su.se/wiki/index.php/Redux

+---

+## Date: 16/05/2025

+### Accomplishments
+- [] Install redux on UBELIX

+### Challenges
 - Figure it out which modules on UBELIX will Fulfill the dependencies of redux.
     - 1st try using module avail to check where I can find the dependencies: